imicjs/.github/profile/README.md

 Established in 2021 and officially approved for construction in June 2024, IMIC is a provincial-level research platform at Nanjing University of Information Science and Technology (NUIST), led by Professor Jun Xu.
 The laboratory is jointly built by:

-- Nanjing University of Information Science and Technology (host institution)
+- Nanjing University of Information Science and Technology (Host Institution)
 - Zhongda Hospital affiliated with Southeast University  (Partners)
 - Nanjing Drum Tower Hospital affiliated with Nanjing University (Partners)
 - Jiangsu Provincial People's Hospital affiliated with Nanjing Medical University (Partners)